DataScienceInPractice/Site/dsip/docs/index.md

 ## Acknowledgments

-Data Science in Practice was originally created by [Bradley Voytek](https://voyteklab.com/), and is currently primarily taught by [Shannon Ellis](http://www.shanellis.com/).
+The original university course these materials are adapted from was originally created by [Bradley Voytek](https://voyteklab.com/), and is currently primarily taught by [Shannon Ellis](http://www.shanellis.com/).
 This website and many of the materials were developed by